shubhpurohit/shubhpurohit/README.md

 - 👋 Hi, I’m Shubham
 - 👀 I’m interested in DSA and AI
-- 🌱 I’m currently learning Java along with DSA
+- 🌱 I’m currently learning C# along with DSA
 - 💞️ I’m looking to collaborate on learning based projects
 - 📫 Drop a mail on @shubhpurohit1101@gmail.com